ibm-cloud-docs/vpc/bare_metal_server_connect.md

 6. Press **ESC** if ESXi DCUI doesn’t show up in the terminal.
 You see ESXi DCUI in your terminal.

 You can use other methods to enable the serial console.
-For more information, see [Redirecting the Direct Console to a Serial Port](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.install.doc/GUID-C65306C0-DA37-4F45-8A50-31F8D109BB1D.html){: external}.
+For more information, see [VMware Docs Home](https://docs.vmware.com/){: external}.
 {: note}

 ## Accessing the ESXi web client by using floating IP